codacy-badger/aeropods/README.md

 still thinking which sample application will be a optimal option that will allow to introduce edits and customised boilerplate for needs of your project.

+> Currently Aeropods are building in monorepo under ARACLX Corp.
+GitHub, but in near future we'll move them to specified GitHub organisation which will improve navigation and organisation of packages.

 ## Contributing

 The main purpose of this repository is to continue to evolve advanced